ruby-numo/numo-gnuplot/README.md

 gp.plot "sin(x)",w:"lines"
 ```

-* You can avoid receiver.
+* You can omit receiver.

 ```ruby
 Numo::Gnuplot.new.instance_eval do